What is blockchain?

 Blockchain networks can operate through multiple computers across the world, sometimes thousands, in an open P2P configuration.
 There is no centralised database or server, and because of this users, or nodes, can organise and audit information quicker and more effectively.
 But the time taken to verify information does scale with the size of the network.

 There are benefits to the nature of blockchain networks, with implications for privacy and security.
 For instance, the fact the data is not stored in any one location means it is difficult, if not impossible, to hack these networks and steal any data, or shut them down.
 They are also able to withstand the risk of outages, as all nodes would have to be individually taken down for the blockchain to be knocked offline.

-Cooperation and collaboration is normally at the heart of most blockchain networks too, with the various users operating under a shared goal.
+Cooperation and collaboration are normally at the heart of most blockchain networks too, with the various users operating under a shared goal.
 For example, users in the financial services sector would be working to building a safer and more secure method for storing and processing transaction information.
 While a physical file room may have once been a fixture of such operations, a blockchain network can enable one to transmit data far quicker, and more accurately.

 The scope for blockchain to reduce the risks of fraud, and allow for more affordable financial processes, is greater too - with many systems such as these, albeit in their infancy, already producing some results.
 Santander, for example, earlier this year rolled out a blockchain technology based on Ripple that could accelerate payments across borders.

 Much like the field of cloud computing, the function and implementation of blockchain can vary significantly depending on whether it's designed to be public or private.
 The primary distinction between these types comes down to who can access a system.